zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 Now, our images are the same height and fit on the wall properly!
 Next up, we need to put a frame around both images.
 We can't just add a border to each poster, because that would frame them separately.
 If you look at `index.html`, you'll notice that both `img` tags are nested inside of a `div` with the class `double`.

 That class is what we want to use as our CSS selector and apply styling (like the border to).
+Let's add this CSS to `css/style.css` too:

 ```css
 .double {